 The Bruce McClain Eberhart Award

 This award was established by the family of Dr. Bruce M. Eberhart to honor exceptional students in the Biology Department who are academically excellent, actively involved in research, and demonstrate significant extracurricular contributions or service to the department, the university, the community as a whole, and even to fellow species they share the planet with.
 The award was established in 1997 to honor the memory and many contributions of Dr. Eberhart, a cancer victim, to the Biology Department and the community by honoring the students who are contributing to the department and the community in ways that were typical of him.
 The award is presented to graduating senior biology students and consists of a cash honorarium and a book, which is chosen to repersent contributions to science and humanity by outstanding individuals or biological scientists.
 This serves, then, as an inspiration to young biological scientists just starting in their careers.
 The Eberhart Award fund provides not only the cash honoraria but also scholarship support for undergraduate research.
-The book presented to the Eberhart Award winner in 2013 was Letters to a Young Scientist by Edward O. Wilson.
-From the book's dustjacket we learn from Dr. Wilson that, "First and foremost, I urge you to stay on the path you've chosen, and to travel on it as far as you can.
-The world needs you -- Badly."
-The issues about the encouragement of young scientists raised by this book are definitely what Dr. Eberhart would have been concerned about and thus this was the volume chosen for the award winners.
+The book presented to the Eberhart Award winner in 2014 was Missing Microbes subtitled How the Overuse of Antibiotics is Fueling Our Modern Plagues by Martin J. Blaser.
+Dr. Blaser's warnings about the use/misuse of antibiotics are taking a broad view that biology students especially appreciate and these issues are definitely what Dr. Eberhart would have been concerned about, thus this was the volume chosen for the award winners.